samboy/MaraDNS/README.md

 * Other standard POSIX utilities (`awk`, etc.)
 * A current C compiler which can support, via `stdint`, 8-bit, 16-bit, 32-bit, and 64-bit sized integers.
+* Said C compiler *must* support the `-std=c99` flag, and when given this flag, compile as per the 1999 C standard.
+While the code was cleaned up to compile with C23 compilers, the code was mainly written when C99 was the current C standard, and hence uses that version of the C standard.
 * A C library with both POSIX 2001 and Berkeley socket support.
 * A C library which supports the widely deployed but non-POSIX `chroot` system call.